shutter-network/EthereumTimeCapsule/README.md

 * **Storage:**
   * Encrypted story → on-chain (bytes) in the `TimeCapsule` contract.
   * Encrypted image → IPFS with local storage and Pinata cloud pinning.
-  * Pixelated preview → IPFS with local storage and Pinata cloud pinning.
+  * Pixelated preview → IPFS with local storage and Pinata cloud pinning (using Floyd-Steinberg dithering for authentic retro aesthetics).
 * **Reveal:** When Shutter's keyper network publishes the decryption key (July 30, 2025), anyone can reveal capsules; the story becomes permanent public data on the contract.
-* **User Experience:** Modern mobile-first interface with 4-step submission flow and comprehensive gallery.
+* **User Experience:** Modern mobile-first interface with 4-step submission flow, comprehensive gallery with search/filter, intelligent Twitter sharing with automatic image copying to clipboard.
+* **Admin Tools:** Separate admin interface (`admin.html`) for capsule management, bulk operations, and decryption testing.
+* **Test Interface:** Dedicated test page (`test_config.html`) for experimenting with dithering algorithms and image processing parameters.

 The result is a censorship-resistant, provably time-locked "digital bottle in the blockchain sea" with beautiful, intuitive design.